raveenapp/website/content/posts/qbit-gluetun.md

   - homelab
 ---

-One thing that cause me a lot of trouble setting up was running qBittorent with a VPN on TrueNAS Scale.
-This is cause the community application of qBittorrent doesn't give you the option to edit the install file, so you will manually have to install it instead.
+One thing took me a while to get running was qBittorent with a VPN on TrueNAS Scale.
+The community application of qBittorrent doesn't have that functionality, so the solution is to  manually install it instead.
+This is how I did that!

 # Overview
 Regardless of what you want to torrent, its probably a good idea to run it through a VPN.
 It masks your IP address so that way it shouldn't be linked back to your usage.
-Typically, if you were torrenting on your computer, just turning on the VPN app and running it would be fine.
+Typically, if you were torrenting on your computer, you can turn on your VPN app and start the torrent.
 But with servers that may run in the background, it is a little more complicated.
 Especially on something like TrueNAS which doesn't do the typical "installing applications" like on a computer.

-That is where Gluetun comes in.
+That is where Gluetun comes in [(Link to Gluetun github repo)](https://github.com/qdm12/gluetun).
 Gluetun is a VPN client that you can connect your docker containers to so traffic will pass through the VPN instead.
 There is two ways to connect to gluetun:
 - First, running gluetun in its own stack.
 When you want to install an external container that feeds into gluetun, you'd add the following to that container:
   ``` yaml
     --network=container:gluetun
   ```
-- Second, and what I did here is run Gluetun in the same docker-compose.yaml file as the other container:
+- Second, and what I did for my install is run Gluetun in the same docker-compose.yaml file as the other container.
+In the second container, you would add the following:
   ``` yaml
     network_mode: "container:gluetun"
   ```